gospel-desk/www.logstown.com/a-narrative-apparatus/index.md

-[The Gospels](/the-gospels) lays out Mark, Matthew, Luke, and John in a way that is easy to read straight through as a story. <cite>The Gospels, with a Narrative Apparatus</cite> has an opposite goal: to visualize the narrative structure of the Gospels in fine detail.
+[The Gospels](/the-gospels) lays out Mark, Matthew, Luke, and John in a way that is easy to read straight through as a story. <cite>The Gospels, with a Narrative Apparatus</cite> has a complementary goal: to visualize the narrative structure of the Gospels in fine detail.

 This project is in its early stages, starting with the compilation of a dataset